hbeni/therionsurface2survex/README.md

 surface, bitmap, cs and so on), you can use the `-s` option to disable the checks alltogether, which results in the whole file being tried to be parsed.
-This may yield wrong results in case you are combining centerline data and surface data in one file.
+This may yield wrong results in case you are combining centerline data and surface data in one source file.

 ## Compiling and running